Career Coaching Appointments

 - Plan an exit strategy, to leave a particular job or work environment.

 Becky Ross, M.A., Senior Associate Director for Alumnae/i Career Services, has more than two decades of experience and leadership in higher education career services.
 She has a Master of Arts in Counseling and Student Personnel Psychology from the University of Minnesota and has built her career around helping individuals identify, explore and pursue their career goals.
 Read Becky’s full bio.

 What is my approach to career coaching?

 I identify as an educator, a career counselor, an alumni- and student-success professional, and as an advocate.
-Values that guide my work include: accountability; authenticity; collaboration; diversity and inclusion; integrity; learning and growth; and responsiveness.
+Values that guide my work include: accountability; authenticity; collaboration; equity and inclusion; integrity; learning and growth; and responsiveness.

 - Coaching is an outcomes-oriented process focused on gaining insights, identifying strategies and resources, and generating action steps to address a range of career development and management goals.